mahendra2448/arti/README.md

 ### Contact

 If you want to contact the foundation visit their website [here](https://yayasanarti.com/contact).
 If you want to make a website like this or any other needs, don't hesitate to mail me at [mahendrasyathi@gmail.com](mailto:mahendrasyathi@gmail.com).
-We can discuss
+We can discuss about the features, your mobile-first or desktop-first need, or anything.

 ### Made with